datasnakes/renv/README.md

                                   this version of R.
   -p, --prompt TEXT               Provide an alternative prompt prefix for
                                   this environment.
+  -v, --verbose                   Show verbose cli output.
+  -V, --version                   Show the version of renv and exit.
   --help                          Show this message and exit.
 ```